-Planting a church is never easy.
+Planting a new church is never easy.

 There are many challenges a church planting team will need to overcome, and there’s one threat often lurking beneath the surface ready to close the doors of a church plant—money.

-Regardless of the church planting model you and your team chose or the denomination or network you’re affiliated with, your church plant will have financial needs.
+Regardless of the planting model you and your team chose or the denomination or network you’re affiliated with, your church plant will have financial needs.
 You’ll have a variety of fees you’ll need to cover, such as rent, equipment, insurance, and salaries to name just a few.

 It costs (a lot of) money to plant a church, and the length of time it takes to raise the funds you need can take significantly longer than you expected.
-Not raising the financial support you need or building a generous church culture to sustain your efforts is one of the primary reasons many church plants don’t succeed.
+Not raising the financial support you need or building a generous culture to sustain your efforts is one of the primary reasons many church plants don’t succeed.

 “Most churches fail within three years,” remarked Andrew Jennings, the director of production for Kalos Church.
 Andrew went on to say, “We didn’t want to fail within the first three years due to a lack of financial support, so we put together an extensive financial plan and went after it.”